Constipation in Children

-- Some children who are constipated, or seem to oscillate between constipation and diarrhoea, may be experiencing “overflow diarrhoea” where the only thing able to get around harder pieces sitting in the bowel is liquid.
-Again, a doctor needs to feel your child’s stomach and bowel area to determine if it is full and whether any distention (bloating) is present.
+- Some children who are constipated, or seem to oscillate between constipation and diarrhoea, may be experiencing ‘overflow diarrhoea’ where the only thing able to get around harder pieces sitting in the bowel is liquid.
+10 Again, a doctor needs to feel your child’s stomach and bowel area to determine if it is full and whether any distention (bloating) is present.
 A referral to a paediatric gastroenterologist may be necessary.

 Before giving your child a laxative, you should consult with your medical professional.
 Instructions vary greatly and many are not recommended for small children and babies.
-For young children, the choice is often to use a laxative that makes stools softer like lactulose or macrogols.
-A Cochrane Review (gold standard review of medical literature) conducted in 2010 concluded that “Polyethylene Glycol should be used in preference to Lactulose in the treatment of Chronic Constipation… in both adults and children.”
-This is worth being aware of when consulting your GP regarding use of laxatives in children.
-Also, Polyethylene Glycol (eg Movicol or Osmolax) is effective and safe for use in children and infants.
+For young children, the choice is often to use a laxative that makes stools softer like Lactulose or Macrogols.
+A Cochrane Review (gold standard review of medical literature) conducted in 2010 concluded that “Polyethylene Glycol should be used in preference to Lactulose in the treatment of Chronic Constipation… in both adults and children”.
+6 This is worth being aware of when consulting your GP regarding the use of laxatives in children.
+Also, Polyethylene Glycol (for example, Movicol or Osmolax) is effective and safe for use in children and infants.
+7, 8

 Why is my refluxer constipated?

 - It’s common.
 Lots of children (and adults) are constipated at various times in their lives.